darkpencil1/portfolio/README.md

-# Art portfolio for my personal artwortk
+# Art portfolio for my personal artwork
 ## See at: https://www.villelahetkangas.fi/

 ### Notable tools used: